 10. Beware of Room Acoustics

-Room acoustics describes how sound behaves in an enclosed space.
+Room acoustics is just how sound behaves in an enclosed space.
+Every room, and every object inside it, reacts to sound waves differently.

-So, how do you know if your space has good acoustics?
+So how do you tell if your space has decent acoustics?

 These factors play a crucial role in shaping the acoustic profile of a given space: